 Can Catholics Remarry?

 Yes, but only after the annulment of their prior marriages.
 The Catholic Church considers holy matrimony as an unbreakable covenant so proving that it is not valid from the very beginning is the only way that it allows remarriage.
-Without a declaration of nullity, remarriage would be considered adultery and not in line with Church teachings.
+Without a declaration of nullity, remarriage would be considered adultery and is against Church teachings.

 Although the Church does not allow divorce, it offers pastoral care for individuals who have experienced divorce.